ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 As you can see from these screenshots, the sync version of the command used 54MB to import over 2,000 prices, whereas the async version used just 34MB.

 So our async command uses 40% less memory to do the same task!

+It's the same output, it just uses less memory.

 ## Slide 29